tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-encrypted-resolver.md

 indicate that these servers provide support of protocols like DoH.

-Discovering DNS servers that provide access over DoH can also be used directly by client hosts.
+Discovering DNS servers that provide access over DoH can also be used directly by clients.
 These servers can be specifically designated as the correct resolvers to use for a given zone.
 Adaptive DNS ({{ADNS}}) defines an algorithm that clients can use to improve their privacy stance by using multiple DoH servers for resolution, and only resolving with a server directly